-The online Bachelor of Science in Industrial Technology curriculum is designed for students who want to prepare for employment leading to supervisory and management positions in the production, automation, or maintenance areas of industry.
-The role of the Industrial Technology graduate is that of a facilitator of ideas from senior management to the production floor.
-Successful completion of the four-year online curriculum would provide an excellent background in science, mathematics, design and human relations.
+The online Bachelor of Science in Industrial Technology curriculum is designed to prepare you for employment leading to supervisory and management positions in the production, process, automation or maintenance areas of industry.
+The role of the Industrial Technology graduate is to facilitate ideas from senior management to the production floor.
+Completion of the four-year online curriculum provides an excellent background in science, mathematics, design and human relations.
 This is coupled with the practical use of automated machinery and the associated tools, as well as knowledge of industrial manufacturing processes, materials and logistics.

 Some courses require students to participate in on-campus workshops.
 Workshops are held four Saturdays per semester.
 Courses with this requirement are denoted with an asterisk (*) in the program structure.

 - 124 hours are required to complete the program.